sengourav/VCC-Assign3-autoscale/README.md

+# VCC Assignment 3: Web Application Autoscaling

+**Author:** Gourav Sen (M24CSA011)

-Autoscaling a web application from a local VM to GCP when resource usage reaches 75%, followed by live migration back to the local machine when load decreases.
+This repository contains the implementation for automatically scaling a web application from a local VM to Google Cloud Platform (GCP) based on resource utilization.

 ## Repository Structure